lascuolaopensource/join-scala/README.md

 Join is not just an online portal, but first of all a support tool for an ecosystem made up of social spaces, cultural centers, collectives and individuals.
 Joining Join means exploring the unpredictable possibilities that interconnection between humans can generate.

-If you want to learn more about Join, read our Wiki (add link).
+If you want to learn more about Join, read our Wiki (link).

 ## 🧰 How to use it?